October 4, 2019 • History Factory

 By their very nature, company anniversaries don’t happen every year.
 And because of that, organizations often don’t have the instincts to know just how to prepare for them: no lessons learned from last year, no internal playbook that gets continually improved over time.
 For better or for worse, anniversaries are a once-in-a-generation opportunity—and challenge.
 Your anniversary’s deadline is non-negotiable—and it’s probably not the only thing on your plate.

 This guide is designed to provide you with a framework and some practical tools to plan and implement your anniversary.
 Whether you have three years or three months, we hope you’ll find this helpful for planning and implementing your anniversary campaign.
+If you find this guide useful, but would like more help planning your company’s anniversary, consider our event, The Anniversary Marketing Summit, in Chicago on April 21.

 We’ve seen it all.
 From companies that start to plan several years out to those rushing at the last minute to pull together over-ambitious plans.
 From organizations that want meaningful, evergreen campaigns to those who want some balloons and tchotchkes.
 Here are a few recommendations, based on our experience with helping clients plan and execute their anniversaries: